This is the multi-page printable view of this section. Click here to print.

 • Minimum

-Network In DroppedNumber of received packets dropped on network interfaceCount
+Network In DroppedNumber of packet drops received on the network interfaceCount

 • Average